 No amount of debt is “worth it.”
 Not one cent.
 College should be an exciting opportunity that propels you into your future at lightning speed!
 It shouldn’t be a debt sentence.
 That’s why we work so hard to help our students lower the cost of college and graduate 100% debt free.

 So as you’re performing this research, looking for a way to get the best ROI on your college degree, don’t be fooled into asking “how much debt is worth it?”
-It’s not.
+Instead ask, “how can I graduate debt-free?”](https://getunbound.org/)

-Just keep your eyes open for every way to save money on your degree.
+Keep your eyes open for every way to save money on your degree.
 Live at home.
 Work during college.
 Take transfer credit so you can pay for one class at a time.
-There are a million and one ways to make college an affordable endeavour so that every dollar you spend is actually an investment in your future.
+There are nearly endless ways to make college more affordable.
 You may need to put in a little extra effort to find them, but isn’t a debt-free future worth it?

 A former student counselor and Unbound student, Abigail is passionate about empowering others to achieve their goals.
 When she’s not dreaming with her friends, you can find her reading or singing Broadway songs.
 Loudly.Read more by Abigail